AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 ---
 # Error Handlers in Adaptive Forms {#error-handlers-in-adaptive-form}

 AEM Forms provides out-of-the-box success and error handlers for form submissions.
 Handlers are client-side functions that execute based on the server response.
-When an Adaptive Form is submitted, the data is transmitted to the server for validation, which returns a response to the client with information about the success or error event for the submission.
+When an external service is invoked using APIs, the data is transmitted to the server for validation, which returns a response to the client with information about the success or error event for the submission.
 The information is passed as parameters to the relevant handler to execute the function.
-An error handler helps to manage and display errors or validation issues encountered during an Adaptive Form submission.
+An error handler helps to manage and display errors or validation issues encountered.

 Adaptive Form validates the inputs that you provide in fields based on pre-set validation criteria.
 The validation criteria refer to the acceptable input values for fields in an Adaptive Form.
 You can set the validation criteria based on the data source that you use with the Adaptive Form.
 For example, if you use RESTful web services as the data source, you can define the validation criteria in a Swagger definition file.